Strict homotopy invariance via compactified homotopies and correspondences, and fibres of essentially smooth schemes over one-dimensional base schemes: Cohomologies out of infinity on .

 \subsection{Coverings and cohomologies}

-\begin{theorem} Let $V$ be a local henselian scheme, and $F$ be an $\A^1$-invariant quasi-stable framed additive presheaf of abelian groups over $V$.
+\begin{theorem} Let $V$ be a local henselian scheme, and $F$ be an $\A^1$-invariant quasi-stable framed linear presheaf over $V$.
 Let $X$ be an open subscheme of $V\times\A^1$.
-Then for any closed subscheme $Z$ in $X$ finite over $V$. \end{theorem} \begin{proof} If $Z$ is finite over a local henselian scheme $V$, the connected components of $Z$ are local henselian schemes.
+Then for any closed subscheme $Z$ in $X$ finite over $V$. \end{theorem} \begin{proof} Since $Z$ is finite over a local henselian scheme, the connected components of $Z$ are local henselian schemes.
 We prove the claim by induction on the number of the connected components of $Z$.
-If $Z=\emptyset$, i.e. the number is zero, the claim is a tautology, since the topology $\Nis^X_Z$ is trivial.
-We can assume that $Z= Z_0\amalg Z_1$, where $Z_0$ is local henselian, and $Z_1$ has less number of connected components than $Z$.
+If $Z=\emptyset$, the claim is a tautology, since the topology $\Nis^X_Z$ is trivial.
+Let $Z= Z_0\amalg Z_1$, where $Z_0$ is non-empty local henselian.
+Let $z$ be the closed point of $Z_0$.

 Consider the long exact sequence